NO ONE SHOULD TAKE THEIR FINAL JOURNEY ALONE

 Image of a lot of index cards hanging on line with clothespins - each card has a handwritten note about why a volunteer sits shmira

-In our busy, noisy world, there is an ancient tradition called shmira(guarding).
+There is an ancient tradition called shmira(guarding).
 It is the simple act of sitting with a member of our community from the time they pass until they are laid to rest.

 This tradition is a profound act of chesed shel emet (true kindness) given freely to someone who can never repay you.
 It is the ultimate expression of community, dignity, and honor.